 Safeway is one of the nation's largest grocery and drug retailers in the nation operating under Safeway and other brand names including Vons, Pavilions, Carrs, Genuardis, Dominick's, Randalls, Tom Thumb and Pak n Save Foods.

-As of March 24, 2012, the company operated 1,675 stores in the Western, Southwestern, Rocky Mountain, and Mid-Atlantic regions of the United States and in western Canada.
-In support of its stores, Safeway has an extensive network of distribution, manufacturing and food processing facilities.
-Safeway also holds a 49% interest in Casa Ley, S.A. de C.V., a food and general merchandise retailer with 186 stores in western Mexico.
+As of December 28, 2013, Safeway operated 1,332 stores in the Western, Southwestern, Rocky Mountain, and Mid-Atlantic regions of the United States.
+Safeway holds a 49% interest in Casa Ley, S.A. de C.V., a food and general merchandise retailer with 200 stores in western Mexico.

 Safeway has an extensive private-label program of goods that are available throughout its stores.
 Customers can choose from more than 2,500 products including Safeway, Lucerne and Mrs. Wright's.
 An additional 1,250 premium products are marketed under the Safeway SELECT label.

 The average store size is 47,000 square feet.

 In 2013, Safeway reported total revenues of $37.6 billion, roughly the same as the previous year, and net income of $3.5 billion.

 In November 2013, Safeway completed the sale of its Canadian operations for C$5.8 billion.